jucazyn/jucazyn.github.io/_pages/home.md

 In a highly specialized world, I've always been driven by the challenge of connecting not only distinct fields but also foundations with applications.
 This led me to an interdisciplinary education.

-I'm a Philosophy student at [UFSC](https://ufsc.br/), a bachelor in Mathematics (UFSC, 2023) and, currently, I work under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
+I hold a bachelor's degree in Mathematics (UFSC, 2023) and, currently, I'm a Philosophy student at [UFSC](https://ufsc.br/) working under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).

-As a [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), my training equips me to tackle cutting-edge research and industry problems that demand a blend of sophisticated mathematical methods, rigorous conceptual analysis, and --- of great importance --- the translation of these theoretical frameworks into applicable tools.
+As a [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), my training equips me to tackle cutting-edge research and industry problems while being able to use sophisticated mathematical methods, make rigorous conceptual analysis, and --- of great importance --- translate these theoretical frameworks into applicable tools.

 **I'm open to part-time, remote opportunities**.
 My cv can be found [here](https://jucazyn.github.io/cv/).
 Feel free to contact me.